IshanDavenport/IshanDavenport/README.md

 - 👋 Hi, I’m @IshanDavenport
 - 👀 I’m interested in ...
-Ruby and Ruby on Rails
+Creating and building things via the powers of Ruby and the wonders of Ruby on Rails.
-- 🌱 I’m currently learning ...
-And building projects.
+- 🌱 I’m currently learning Hotwire...
+And building projects for my own enjoyment.
-- 💞️ I’m looking to collaborate on ... interesting web projects.
-I am really interested in data analysis related projects.
+- 💞️ I’m looking to collaborate on ... interesting web projects surrounding machine learning, data analytics, sports, and attempting to solve societal issues.
 - 📫 How to reach me ...
 Rubykod at gmail dot com.

 <!---